Knowledge Exchange

 Group of sows rummaging in straw

-Lead academic(s): Dr Sife Chikunya, Nieky van Veggel and Dr Jon Amory
+Lead academics: Dr Sife Chikunya, Nieky van Veggel and Dr Jon Amory

-In partnership with Kemin Industries, WUC academics will research a probiotic product range to promote gastrointestinal health and general welfare in pigs.
-This multidisciplinary project is carried out by different specialists from the Animal Science team.
-It builds on previous investment in nutrition research for the first stage growing accommodation that was part funded by Kemin and allows for detailed investigation of dietary effects on sow performance and the performance litters.
+This multidisciplinary project builds on previous investment in nutrition research for the first stage growing accommodation that was part funded by Kemin, and allows for detailed investigation of dietary effects on sow performance and the performance litters.

 Developing the production of invertebrates for feed

-Dr Eleanor Drinkwater and Dr Christos Gerofotis standing together
+Dr Eleanor Drinkwater and Dr Christos Gerofotis

-Lead academic(s): Dr Eleanor Drinkwater and Dr Christos Gerofotis
+Lead academics: Dr Eleanor Drinkwater and Dr Christos Gerofotis

 Production of high-quality, disease-free propagules